 These quick Paleo “Peanut” Noodles are made from rutabaga and are surprisingly similar to actual noodles.
-They work beautifully with the cashew and tahini sauce to create a creamy vegan and paleo recipe.
+They work beautifully with a simple cashew and tahini sauce to create a creamy vegan and paleo recipe.

 A few weeks ago, I found myself way past lunch with nothing prepped.
 Stomach grumbling and frustration growing.
 Hangry is a term I will liberally apply to myself if I come close to missing meals.